 BGA & TSSOP Packages (Memory)

 The original device was in BGA form, but a TSSOP version was acquired.
-Only back-side decapsulation was possible, and evaluation was conducted successfully from that side.
+Decapsulation was possible from both sides, but since the metal layer was covering the front-side, evaluation was conducted successfully from the back side.

 Memory (TSSOP) back side